bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Data Transfer Object (DTOs)
 Data transfer objects are serializable objects used to exchange data between a caller and a callee.
 They are normally used to pass data between a face and a controller or a controller and a web service client.
 DTOs contain a subset of attributes from one or more models or items.

-A common converntion is that all DTOs must be declared in the *-beans.xml file of the relevant extension.
-It's common to find these defined as part of the service layer.
+A common converntion is that all DTOs must be declared in the *-beans.xml file of the relevant extension - commonly the facade extension.

-As DTOs are classes, the conventions for the same apply.
+As DTOs are classes, the conventions defined under interfaces and implementations also apply.
 Additionally, the name of a DTO must contain the suffix **Data** or **Dto**

 #### Services
 A service is an object that is concerned with the execution of business logic or business rules.
 It can utilize other services and DAOs to achieve it's business goals.